Erindale Village - Est. May 21, 1830

 The official date for the village layout itself is May 21, 1830, when the “Survey Plan of the Town of Toronto” was registered by Acting Surveyor General William Chewitt.
 A copy of the Chewitt’s 1830 survey plan is below.
 Some lots incorporated into the survey plan pre-date this survey, but they form irregularities within the survey plan.
 When looking at a date for the “creation” of the village proper, it is Chewitt’s survey that is the key historical building block or starting point on the landscape for a controlled village subdivision.
 The Chewitt survey is the first (earliest) registered survey plan for what would later become Erindale Village.
 Only after this survey was registered were housing lots available for purchase, so this can be used in all accuracy as the “Establishment Date” for Erindale Village proper.

-The City also recognizes the c1830 date on the existing “Welcome to Erindale Village” signs, designed by Paul Stafford, on Dundas Street.
+The City also recognizes the c1830 date on the existing “Welcome to Erindale Village” signs located along Dundas Street.
+The sign was designed by a former long-time resident, Paul Stafford.

 The village first being known as “Toronto”, but when the post office was established, the name “Credit” was chosen.
 By the mid 1830’s the area became known as “Springfield”, and then later as “Springfield-on-the-Credit”.